(I've Been) Searchin' So Long

 "(I've Been) Searchin' So Long" is a song written by James Pankow for the group Chicago and recorded for their album Chicago VII (1974).
 The first single released from that album, it reached number 9 on the U.S. Billboard Hot 100.
 It also hit number 8 on the Adult Contemporary chart.
 In Canada, the song peaked at number 5.

 Background

 Cash Box said that "this dreamy, progressive ballad [is] reminiscent of...Yes and the Beach Boys with that definite patented Chicago drive," and also praised the "sensitive musical execution and slowly intensifying vocals."

+Rick Beato dedicated an entire show in trying to determine which Chicago song was the best, and this one was a close #2 in his opinion to "Saturday in the Park".